williamdevitt7/pig-latin-translator/README.md

 TODO!!!!!!!
 ### Next Steps:
 Some next steps I'd take to improve this project:
 * Implement a frontend framework, and make it beautiful.
+Obviously, the plain HTML doesn't look great, but I didn't want to over-engineer this takehome.
 * Add more contstraints to database fields.
 * TODO: CHECK PHONE FOR OTHER THOUGHTS!!!